INVESTOR HREDD PRECISION TOOLS

 3. No Requirement of Brands to Share Responsibility with Suppliers

-Does the scheme require the member brand or lead company takes responsibility for impacts occurring throughout its operations?
+Does the initiative require the adhering entity to take responsibility for impacts occurring throughout its operations?

 ❐ Yes